 Security protocols to prevent intrusion.

-IdPs are a core component of enterprise IT infrastructure, allowing organizations to provision, authenticate, and manage user identities.
-In larger organizations, the task of assigning accounts to users and managing authorization can become overly complex, and IdPs make it possible to scale up the number of users, reduce overhead for IT teams, and ensure strong access control.
+IdPs are a core component of enterprise IT infrastructure, allowing organizations to provision, authenticate and manage user identities.
+In larger organizations, the task of assigning accounts to users and managing authorization can become overly complex, and IdPs make it possible to scale up the number of users, reduce overhead for IT teams and ensure strong access control.

 Identity providers are also increasingly important in provisioning of cloud services.
-Cloud-based services must grant their users accounts, securely authenticate them, and manage user workflows such as onboarding and account cancellation.
+Cloud-based services must grant their users accounts, securely authenticate them and manage user workflows such as onboarding and account cancellation.
 IdPs can support these activities as well.

 IdPs use languages such as Security Assertion Markup Language (SAML) and data formats such as Open Authorization (OAuth) to communicate with each other and with other web service providers.

 IdPs are responsible for transporting three basic types of messages:

-An authentication assertion indicating who the requesting device is or what the claiming device is, An attribution assertion that carries all relevant data when making a connection request Authorization assertion that records whether a user or requesting device has access to an online resource.
+An authentication assertion indicating who the requesting device is or what the claiming device is ;

+An attribution assertion that carries all relevant data when making a connection request ;

+Authorization assertion that records whether a user or requesting device has access to an online resource.

 These assertions are typically Extensible Markup Language (XML) documents that contain all the information needed to authenticate the user to the service provider.

 Keycloak uses JSON Web Tokens (JWTs) as the primary means of representing and exchanging authentication and authorization data.
-Below is described how Keycloak works with JWTs:
+Below is described how Keycloak works with JWTs.

 Token Issuance: When a user successfully authenticates with Keycloak, it issues two types of JWTs :